amanstacker/schema-package/README.md

 ### Schema Package Key Features

+* <strong>Unlimited Schema</strong>: No limitation on schema type selection, Add as much as you want.
+* <strong>Singular Schema</strong>: Select different kinds of schema based on your needs globally.
+* <strong>Singular Targeting</strong>: Target your selected Singular schema types based on your needs, such as posts, pages, custom post types, taxonomies, etc.
+* <strong>Carousel Schema</strong>: Choose various schema types according to your requirements and automate them for detailed JSON-LD views.
+* <strong>Carousel Targeting</strong>: Target your selected Carousel schema types based on your needs, such as categories, tags, Product categories, taxonomies, etc.
 * <strong>Schema Package Generator</strong>: Select different kinds of schema based on your needs.
-No limitation on schema type selection, Add as much as you want.
-* <strong>Targeting</strong>: Add schema types based on your target.
-Such as posts, pages, post types, taxonomies etc.
-* <strong>JSON-LD Format</strong>: Schema Package only supports JSON-LD Format as recommended by most of the search engines.
+* <strong>JSON-LD Format</strong>: Schema Package only supports JSON-LD Format as recommended by most of the Search Engines.
 Like Google, Bing, Yahoo etc.
 * <strong>Manage Conflict</strong>: If two or more schema plugins used on same website.
 They may confict and throw error in schema validator tool.
 Using Schema Package keep required schema markup
 * <strong>Easy To Use UI</strong>: No need to reload schema package dashboard again and again to complete setup.
 Its a single page dashboard which is very fast in navigation.
 * <strong>Compatibility</strong>: Automate schema markup for the plugins who generate schema related contents.
 You can find the compatibility list down the order.